 13 Weeks Pregnant: The 13th Week Of Pregnancy

 Congratulations!
-You are almost at the beginning of your second trimester.
+You have one week left in your first trimester.
 Here is what you can expect in the upcoming week.

 Pregnancy Week 13: What changes are occurring with your body?